 Basketball conditioning workouts are usually pushed during the off-season, and for good reason - the off season, especially the long summer break, allows so much time for players to improve their conditioning and their basic basketball skills.
+I always tell my players at the end of the season, "Even if you aren't working during the off-season, you can bet your opponents are."
 Since there are no regularly scheduled practices or games or school, all your players should be worrying about is having the determination to succeed and some solid basketball workouts to boost their basketball conditioning.

 To be in complete shape, players need three things:

-All of these can be improved through following good routines diligently, making sure that the workouts are specific to the needs of the basketball player - e.g., workouts for aerobic conditioning are focused on the start-stop movement and sprinting that is so critical to basketball, not on distance training that will not provide much help to the player in the game.
+All of these can be improved through following good routines diligently, making sure that the workouts are specific to the needs of the basketball player - e.g., workouts for aerobic conditioning need to be focused on the start-stop movement and sprinting that is so critical to basketball, not on distance training that will not provide much help to the player in the game.

 What follows are several training plans.
 Some I have developed for my players, and some have been developed by others.
 I don't have complete strength training or basketball conditioning workouts - I've used lots, but I haven't developed my own simply because there are several such programs already on the market that do a good job, and that are specific to the game of basketball.

-I give out two basketball conditioning workouts that focus on developing players' overall skills levels during the off season, an Off Season Skills Workout for Guards and an Off Season Skills Workout for Inside Players.
+What I have developed over the past decade or two of coaching are two basketball conditioning workouts that focus on developing players' overall skills levels during the off season, an Off Season Skills Workout for Guards and an Off Season Skills Workout for Inside Players.
 These workouts share some of the same drills, but there are also drills in each that focus on skills specific to each position.